Do You Suffer From Allergies or Dry Eyes?

 What about contact lenses?

 Everyone looks great in contact lenses because you show your real face to the world, but some people find them too uncomfortable to wear.
 Contact lenses float over the cornea, right on the eye surface.
-Most people who wear contact lenses in Tupelo, MS have refractive errors like nearsightedness and buy corrective lenses.
+Most people who wear contact lenses and have prescriptions like farsightedness, nearsightedness, astigmatism, and presbyopia buy corrective lenses.
 The right contact lens prescription can provide 20/20 vision without the annoyance of eyeglasses frames on your face.
 Unfortunately, a large proportion of people find contact lenses uncomfortable.
 Eye irritation is the #1 reason for the discontinued use of contact lenses.

 Dry eyes are associated with eye irritation, even without contact lenses, but the condition is exacerbated when a piece of plastic prevents the eye from breathing and interferes with the natural lubrication that tears offer.
 To avoid having to treat this chronic eye condition, many people simply stop wearing their contacts.